TBD54566975/ssi-service/README.md

 ## Design Thinking

+The vision for the project is laid out in [this document](doc/VISION.md).

 The design of the service, at present, assumes it will be run by a single entity.
-Additional work is needed around authentication and authorization schemes to access the service and its functionalities, possible User Interfaces to use the service, and much more!
+With the assumption that authentication and authorization schemes are handled outside the service.

 Please [open a discussion](https://forums.tbd.website/c/self-sovereign-identity-developers/7) if you are interested in helping shape the future of this project.